pkt-cash/PKT-Migration-Signer/README.md

 After setting up your Web3 wallet, you will have an Ethereum style address, it will look something like this `0xd83969cxEXAMPLExDOxNOTxUSEx14553F3cae6C3`.
 This address will be the *destination* where your PKT will be paid out to.

+## Getting a private key from the CLI wallet
+Start by unlocking your wallet, (in this case 60 seconds):

+`./pktctl --wallet walletpassphrase <your_passphrase> 60`

+Then, type this command to get your private key for an address:

+`./pktctl --wallet dumpprivkey <the_address>`

 ## Create your Migration Code
 Download the appropriate executable for your platform.